person touching screen, heart with line chart

 Jacob PenglaseJacob Penglase | San Diego State University

-Jacob Penglase is an Assistant Professor in the Department of Economics.
+Jacob Penglase is an Associate Professor in the Department of Economics.
 He holds a Ph.D. in economics from Boston College.
 Prior to joining SDSU, he was a postdoctoral researcher at the University of Bordeaux and an associate economist at Analysis Group.
 His research focuses on measuring poverty and individual well-being.
 His past work has examined consumption inequality among children in the context of child fostering in Malawi.
 More recent research studied the relationship between poverty and household size in Bangladesh.
 His work has appeared in Economic Journal, Journal of Public Economics, Journal of Economic Behavior and Organization, and Economic Development and Cultural Change.

 Faculty Affiliates